 - Search to select your folder.

 - Configure your folder gallery by choosing the asset size (thumbnail, preview, or original), and decide whether to enable hover actions, show the gallery title, and display asset names beneath each item.
-Keep in mind subfolders won't be displayed, and if your chosen folder is empty, the block will show no content.
+Subfolders won't be displayed, and if your chosen folder is empty, the block will show no content.

 - Click Save when finished.